Customer Privacy Statement of the Association for the Study of Nationalities

 We may need to ask for additional information to verify your eligibility if you wish to claim certain discounts on your membership fee – for example, evidence that you are a student or early career researcher, or resident in a particular territorial membership band.

-We, the Association for the Study of Nationalities, share your contact details with our 3rd party publisher Taylor & Francis Group, an Informa business, in accordance with our contracts with Taylor & Francis Group data processing agreements, in order to assist in providing products and services included in your membership.
-Taylor & Francis Group may, in turn, share limited data with their commissioned sub-contractors who similarly subject to contractual obligations to keep personal data secure.
+We, the Association for the Study of Nationalities, share your contact details with our 3rd party publisher Cambridge University Press, in accordance with our contracts with Cambridge University Press data processing agreements, in order to assist in providing products and services included in your membership.
+Cambridge University Press may, in turn, share limited data with their commissioned sub-contractors who similarly subject to contractual obligations to keep personal data secure.

 If you no longer want us to hold or process your data, you can opt out, or ask us to remove your data.
 If you ask us to remove all your data, we will remove all personal details, leaving only anonymized data in our systems.
 This will mean that you will not receive all the benefits that you have paid for.